cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 example, using {{SAGE}}; we give an example in {{finding-isogeny}}.

-Preconditions: An elliptic curve E over F such that p > 3 isogenous to E', with a map iso\_map(x, y) that applies the isogeny map to a point on E' to return a point on E.
+Preconditions: An elliptic curve E over F such that p > 3 isogenous to E', with a function iso\_map(x, y) that applies the isogeny map to a point on E' to return a point on E.

 Input: alpha, an octet string to be hashed.